Zara (retailer): Labour practices

 In August 2011, a Brazilian television show accused the company of using sweatshops for their outsourced production.
 The Regional Superintendency of Labour and Employment of São Paulo, Brazil, closed a factory that produced Zara's clothing for its poor labour conditions.
 Zara's representatives said the accusations of slave labour made against the retailer represent a breach of the code of conduct for workshops of Inditex.
 The company also states factories responsible for unauthorized outsourcing have been asked to regularize immediately the situation of the workers involved.

 In September 2013, Bangladeshi garment workers for suppliers to Zara and its parent company, Inditex, protested following the 2013 Dhaka garment factory collapse, demanding a monthly US$100 minimum wage.
 Inditex does not publicly disclose the factories that produce their branded clothing.

 In 2016, BBC News stated they found evidence of child labor and exploitation in factories in Turkey.
-Zara replied that there were some issues in June 2016 in one single factory and, instead of solving these issues immediately, they have given a period of six months to solve them.
+Zara replied that there were some issues in June 2016 in one single factory and, instead of solving these issues immediately, they had given a period of six months to solve them.

 In November 2017, customers shopping at Zara stores in Istanbul, Turkey, found handwritten notes purportedly from Turkish workers in the pockets of in-store garments asking shoppers to pressure Zara into paying them unpaid wages.
 The company clarified the unpaid wages were due to a third-party manufacturer Bravo Tekstil, who had failed to pay their employees in the period up to its closing after going bankrupt.
 The company said they would help to provide compensation to employees who weren't paid.
 In the agreement, only factory-floor employees were compensated, with "white-collar" employees not covered by the agreement.

+In March 2019, Zara was found liable for "violating the fundamental rights of two sales assistants" at its stores in Almería, Spain.
+In October 2018, Zara decided to close its stores located in the Mediterráneo Shopping Center.
+All employees were reassigned, with the exception of 16 female workers who had reduced working hours to care for minor children; the company had proposed changes to their working conditions.
+Two of these workers turned to the CSIF union, believing the company was discriminating against them on the basis of gender.
+The company was ordered to reassign the employees under the same working conditions and to pay each of them €6,250 in compensation.